 But I can do little things to make the world around me brighter.
 I can encourage my children as they find their own path.
 Inch by inch, I can do my part to leave this world better for my having been in it.

-For the next two months, all the ways people are making the world brighter will be a conversation on my blog and social media, but I don’t want to be the only one talking.
-Right now, the world needs all the brightness it can get, so I encourage each of you to do the same.
-Look around you for the opportunities to make it better.
+Right now, the world needs all the brightness it can get, so I encourage each of you to look around you for the opportunities to make it better.
 I want to hear from you - what is your mark?
 What’s the thing you give the world to make it a better place?
 I promise you have something you’re capable of doing, whatever your circumstance.
 Share it with me and use the hashtag #chooseyourmark if you’re on social media.

 The world is filled with an awful lot of darkness right now.
 Let’s see if we can shine a light together to make it a bit brighter.